 - ii.
 Greater than 30% of the area is within Tier 3 - 4.
 Environmental (conservation and biological) impact factors criteria thresholds: The five datasets included in the conservation and biological impact factors criteria analysis (ACE terrestrial connectivity, ACE biodiversity, ACE irreplaceability, terrestrial landscape intactness, and wetlands) will use the same thresholds identified below.
 Each alignment level has two analysis thresholds: one centered on the percentage of high and low implications area utilized by the mapped resource amount and the other centered on the total amount of high implications area around the substation.
 Mapped resources must meet both criteria listed for the alignment level to be categorized at that level.
 Both analyses are conducted using the radius distance from the substation determined in the viable distance criteria analysis. - a.
 Level 1 alignment: - i.
-Mapped resource amount would utilize less than 20% of the lower implications area within the identified appropriate distance from the substation. - ii. <50% of the total Total resource potential area around the substation has is less than 50% higher implications. - b.
-Level 2 alignment: - Mapped resource amount would utilize less than 50% of lower implications area. - ii.
+Mapped resource amount would utilize less than 20% of the lower implications area within the identified appropriate distance from the substation. - ii.
+Total resource potential area around the substation is less than 50% higher implications. - b.
+Level 2 alignment: - i.
+Mapped resource amount would utilize less than 50% of lower implications area. - ii.
 Total resource potential area is less than 70% higher implications. - c.
-Level 3 alignment: - Mapped resource amount would utilize less than 75% of lower implications area. - ii.
+Level 3 alignment: - i.
+Mapped resource amount would utilize less than 75% of lower implications area. - ii.
 Total resource potential area is less than 90% higher implications. - d.
 Level 4 alignment: - i.
 Mapped resource amount would utilize less than 10% of Higher implications area. - ii.
 Total resource potential area is less than 95% higher implications. - e.
-Level 5 alignment: - Mapped resource amount would utilize greater than 10% of Higher implications area. - ii.
+Level 5 alignment: - i.
+Mapped resource amount would utilize greater than 10% of Higher implications area. - ii.
 Total resource potential area is greater than 95% higher implications.

-Note: If based on review of the portfolios, the thresholds for the environmental impact factors or the land-use feasibility factors turn out to be too low result in significant nonalignment (for example, if approximately half or morea significant portion of the new resources get flagged at level 4 alignment or higher, and this would trigger further rounds of mapping of a large portion of the portfolio, remapping efforts cannot significantly reduced the non-compliance without creating a major departure from the logic and optimization objective within RESOLVE), then) staff may be unable to remapped resources to improve compliance and be required to limit remapping.
+Note: If the thresholds for the environmental impact factors or the land-use feasibility factors result in significant non-alignment (for example, if approximately a significant portion of the new resources get flagged at level 4 alignment or higher and remapping efforts cannot significantly reduced the non-compliance without creating a major departure from the logic and optimization objective within RESOLVE) staff may be unable to remapped resources to improve compliance and be required to limit remapping.
 Staff would include in the dashboard and mapping report a discussion of the major non-alignment issues and staff's reasoning for not seeking to reduce non-alignment and seek further stakeholder input if possible.
-Regardless, staff would seek to adjust these the mapping thresholds accordinglyfor future cycles through improvements to the busbar mapping methodology.
+Regardless, staff would seek to adjust the mapping thresholds for future cycles through improvements to the busbar mapping methodology.